goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 which was one of the primary motivations of Mamba-2 in the first place.

 Interestingly, Mamba-2 also appears to be noticeably better than Mamba-1 on this particular task even when the state size is controlled.
-We're not quite sure why to be honest, and it would be great to ablate the other aspects of the architecture to investigate...
+We're not quite sure why to be honest, and it would be great to ablate the other aspects of the model to investigate... for example, could it be possible that the [[restricted structure of SSD](#ssd-vs-state-space-models)] is actually *helpful* here?

 ## Next Up